MethaneRain/fortran/README.md

 I had gcc and gfortan installed a while back.
 However, when trying to compile a simple ```f90``` I immediately ran into a plethora of errors.

-After tracking down what the errors where, I realized that I was using the Macports versionof gcc and gfortran which was 5.5.0.
+After tracking down what the errors where, I realized that I was using the Macports version of gcc and gfortran which was 5.5.0.
 So the next step was to get the most updated versions, and instead of using Macports, I went with Homebrew.

 ```brew install gcc```